awslabs/aws-icons-for-plantuml/README.md

 ### Simplified View

 In some cases, PlantUML diagrams may contain too much information, but are still usable for executive or higher level conversations.
 Using the `AWSSimplified.puml` file filters out a lot of the technical details, while keeping the interactions between entities.
 Here is an example of a technical view and simplified view.
-To generate the simplified view, uncomment the `!define` statement and regenerate the image.
+To generate the simplified view, uncomment the `!includeurl` statement and regenerate the image.

 ```bash
 @startuml Two Modes - Technical View